 - Towel dry your hair and style it as usual.
 Avoid shampooing for the next 24-30 hours.

-Several factors determine how long Kool-Aid hair dye stays in your hair.
+So, this is how to dye your hair with Kool-Aid.
+But how long does it stay in your hair?
+Well, several factors determine how long Kool-Aid hair dye stays in your hair.

 How Long Does Kool-Aid Hair Dye Stay In Your Hair?

 Kool-Aid hair dye can last between two to six weeks.
 If you keep it on your hair for a long time, the color will take longer to fade.
 Kool-Aid stains your hair, and your washing frequency affects the longevity of the color.
 If you wash your hair daily, swim in chlorinated water, or use heat-styling tools, the Kool-Aid dye is likely to disappear sooner.